 The contract agreement is there to help resolve disputes between the parties that are involved.
 Before signing a severance agreement, you should consider certain factors or else you’ll end up having regrets.
 In this blog, we’ll share some of the important things to note before signing any severance agreement.
 However, even then, it is best to get legal advice before doing anything – do not act on your own.

 As an employee, you may be entitled to receive severance pay from your company or employer and this has to be stated in the severance agreement.
 These rights come from the federal Worker Adjustment and Retraining Notification (WARN) Act.
-This is in accordance with state laws and federal WARN Act.
+This is in accordance with state laws and the federal WARN Act.